 - Serve over crushed ice for a frosted look.

-- Make a peppermint rim, first dipping part of the rim in honey or vanilla frosting and then crushed peppermint candy.
+- Make a peppermint rim, dipping part of the rim in honey or vanilla frosting and then crushed peppermint candy.

 - Add a whole peppermint stick.

-- Float three whole coffee beans.
+- Float three whole coffee beans on top.